Multi Steeping Tea

-We have broken down the details of brewing a fine cuppa with our post “Infusion Confusion” now let’s put the record straight on ‘Multi Steeping’ your tea.
+We have broken down the details of brewing a fine cuppa with our post “Infusion Confusion” now, let’s put the record straight on ‘Multi Steeping Tea’ your tea.

-We are talking about loose leaf tea rather than tea bags which are designed for one use only.
+We are talking about loose-leaf tea rather than tea bags designed for one use only.
 See “Think Out of the Bag” post.
 Depending on the type and quality of loose tea, you should expect to make several steeps or infusions.

 Loose Leaf Tea

 Follow your usual procedure to make the first cup of tea.
-If your preference is strong tea I suggest increasing the amount of tea, rather than the time you allow the tea to infuse.
-Make only the amount you require or decant into another pot to preserve your leaves and stop them from over infusing or tasting astringent.
+If your preference is a strong tea, I suggest increasing the amount of tea rather than the time you allow the tea to infuse.
+Make only the amount you require or decant into another pot to preserve your leaves and stop them from over-infusing or tasting astringent.

 Add more water to start the second infusion, releasing another round of flavor.
 Allow more time; I usually double my original infusion time.
-You may enjoy this cup more than the first; it has a roundness or smoothness which is most pleasing.
+You may enjoy this cup more than the first; it has a roundness or smoothness, most pleasing.

-Experiment, play around with each tea.
-You will notice after the first steep, it is hard to overstep the tea and you should not experience any astringency.
+Experiment and play around with each tea.
+After the first steep, you will notice it is hard to overstep the tea, and you should not experience any astringency.
 This is one of the reasons some people prefer the second or third steeps to the first.
-And remember it is suggested that oolongs are washed, basically discarding the short first steep or rinse.
-If you read our “Oooolongs” post you will note that I drink this batch and love it!!
+And remember, it is suggested that oolongs are washed, basically discarding the short first steep or rinse.
+If you read our “Oooolongs” post, you will note that I drink this batch and love it!!

 the tea lady